What date is the festival?

 Is the site accessible?

 Whilst the management will make every effort to ensure the site is as accessible as possible and are working with Attitude is Everything to acheve this, it is an entirely outdoor event which is held on grassland which may be uneven in places.
 There will be accessible toilets onsite.
+Please bring small folding camping chairs with you for your comfort (if applicable) as seating is limited.

 Can I bring my dog?